 The time-frame of the average investor is now milliseconds.
 An explosion of media outlets and Internet resources ensure that the smallest price squiggles are the subject of breathless discussion.
 In our view, a long-term investment outlook is both desirable and a competitive advantage.
 In effect, we are not in the get rich quick business; we are in the get rich slow business by trying to compound our money over time at reasonable and competitive rates.
 Albert Einstein, the great physicist and mathematician, was fond of saying that compound interest is the eighth wonder of the world.

-People have interpreted our logo as depicting a shoreline protected from stormy seas, or as an umbrella protecting against the rain.
-Regardless of how you see it, we tried to create an image reflecting our belief that the first job of portfolio managers is to protect the wealth of their shareholders and only then to seek profits.
+People have interpreted our logo as depicting a shoreline sheltered from stormy seas, or an umbrella against the rain.
+Regardless of how you see it, we tried to create an image reflecting our belief that the first job of portfolio managers is to attempt to protect the wealth of their shareholders and only then to seek profits.
 Although we cannot provide any guarantees and shareholders can lose money, we try hard to follow Warren Buffett’s two rules of money management:

 Rule #1 – Don’t Lose!